microsoft/WindowsAppSDK-Samples/Samples/Windowing/README.md

 description: "Shows how to use the windows app SDK windowing apis"
 urlFragment: windowing
 ---
-# AppWindow gallery sample
+# Windowing gallery sample

-These samples demonstrate how to use AppWindow to manage your application's window.
+These samples demonstrate how to use the AppWindow class to manage your application's window.

 ## Requirements
 C# sample requires either .NET SDK 5.0.205, .NET SDK 5.0.302, or later